bidurbabu/todo-app-with-redux/README.md

 - users **react-redux**

 ### to do
-- Add Priority to each todo
-- Add weight to each todo.
+- Add weight to each todo. : done
-- Sort based on priority and weight.
+- Sort based on weight. : done
+- Add priority
+- Edit/Delete todo item.